benselby/documentation/docs/README.md

 # TIGRLab Documentation

-> An awesome project.

-> This is the home page.
+> A collection of knowledge on the magical and sometimes mysterious goings-on of the TIGRLab.

 *Find out how to modify this documentation site at [Editing the Documentation](/other/Editing-Documentation).*